Rider Tips and Safety

 - The Pro Fix: Try a slight 1–2° downward tilt on your saddle.
 If you feel like you're reaching too far for your bars, a shorter stem can take the "tug" off your lower back.
 If adjusting your setup doesn’t calm the symptoms, a consultation with a Sports Medicine specialist in Bend, OR can help identify whether the issue is muscular, biomechanical, or spine-related.

-Cyclist’s Knee (Patellofemoral Pain)
+Cyclist’s Knee: (Patellofemoral Pain)

 This is that dull ache behind or around the kneecap, especially noticeable when you're grinding up a steep climb or pushing a big gear.